- Follow

 Consultation should occur with the following, prior to submission of the proposal, as appropriate:

-- Vice Provost for Undergraduate Education and Student Success to ensure that academic policies are being followed in degree design
+- Vice Provost for Undergraduate Education & Student Success and faculty chair of the Undergraduate Academic Council to ensure that academic policies are being followed in degree design

 - Director of Accreditation & Assessment regarding accreditation and assessment requirements